SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_connectors_as_Visual_Studio_solutions.md

 > [!NOTE]
 >
-> - A QAction project can contain several \*.cs files in you can organize these in differnt folders.
+> - A QAction project can contain several \*.cs files that you can organize in different folders.
 The files will then be combined when the protocol is assembled.
-> - It is recommended to place all “using” directives inside the namespace instead of at the top of the file.
+> - It is recommended to place all "using" directives inside the namespace instead of at the top of the file.
-> - When developing connectors as a Visual Studio solution, DLL imports now need to be configured by adding references on the C# project itself (instead of using the [dllImport](xref:Protocol.QActions.QAction-dllImport) attribute).
+> - When developing connectors as a Visual Studio solution, DLL imports need to be configured by adding references on the C# project itself (instead of using the [dllImport](xref:Protocol.QActions.QAction-dllImport) attribute).

-To introduce a reference to another QAction, select the QAction project, right-click and select *Add* > *Reference*.
-In the *Reference Manager* window, select *Projects* and then select the check box for the QAction project(s) you want to reference (This will be translated by DIS to “\[ProtocolName\].\[ProtocolVersion\].QAction.\<id>.dll” imports in the protocol XML when the connector is assembled).
+To introduce a reference to another QAction, select the QAction project, right-click, and select *Add* > *Reference*.
+In the *Reference Manager* window, select *Projects*, and then select the checkbox for the desired QAction project(s) you want to reference.
+This will be translated by DIS to `[ProtocolName].[ProtocolVersion].QAction.<id>.dll` imports in the protocol XML when the connector is assembled.

-For custom DLLs, make sure the DLL is present in the *Dlls* folder of the solution.
-This will ensure that the required custom DLLs for this connector are eventually also included in the repository, next to the protocol XML.
-To introduce a reference to this custom DLL, select the QAction project, right-click and select *Add* > *Reference*.
-In the *Reference Manager* window, select *Browse* and then browse to this DLL and select the corresponding check box.
+For custom DLLs, make sure the DLL is located in the *Dlls* folder of the solution.
+By doing so, the required custom DLLs for this connector will eventually also be included in the repository, alongside the protocol XML.
+To introduce a reference to this custom DLL, select the QAction project, right-click, and select *Add* > *Reference*.
+In the *Reference Manager* window, select *Browse*, navigate to the DLL, and select the corresponding checkbox.

 ### Removing a QAction